josezenem/php-enums-extended/README.md

 $blog->status->doesNotEqual(StatusEnum::Closed); // will return true if it does not match
 $blog->status->doesNotEqual(StatusEnum::Closed, StatusEnum::Draft)  // Pass any number of params, will return true if it does not match any of the parameters

+// ->is** magic method
+// the magic method takes camelCase allowing you to do boolean check against any field.
+$blog->status->isOpen() // will return true or false

 // ::toOptionsArray()
 $options = StatusEnum::toOptionsArray();